Interested in joining the New Hampshire Chapter

 Looking for the perfect gift idea?
 Why not give that special someone or friend a gift certificate for one year’s membership in the New Hampshire Chapter of MOAA!

 Here's how it works.
-Send Michael McLean, the Membership Chairman, a check for $19.00 (for regular members) or $10.00 (for surviving spouses), made out to NH Chapter of MOAA, to P.O.
+Send Michael McLean, the Membership Chairman, a check for $19.00 (for regular members) or $12.00 (for surviving spouses), made out to NH Chapter of MOAA, to P.O.
 Box 712, Dover, NH 03821.
 Please provide him with the name of the prospective recipient, and indicate whether he/she is a new member or a renewing chapter member.
-MOAA-NH note cards are also available to use with the gift certificates.
-If you would like one, please indicate your choice from the samples available – Card 1, Card 2 or Card 3.
 When you receive the packet from him, you need to fill in your name and the name of the person receiving the certificate.
 Now you are ready to give your thoughtful gift.

 If the recipient is not a member of the NH chapter, he/she needs to fill out a membership application form so that the pertinent information is entered into the database and he/she will be able to receive all the newsletters and luncheon announcements.
 A membership application is attached to the gift certificate and must be returned to the address on the application.

 Hot Items | Contacts

 Notes | Chapter News | Membership